Multi Messenger Study of GRB 221009A with VHE Gamma-ray and Neutrino Afterglow from a Gaussian Structured Jet: Parameter Dependence of VHE Afterglow Emission

-Our structured jet afterglow model is characterized by a parameter set $\Theta_{A} = {E_k, n_0, \eta_c, \theta_j, \theta_c, \epsilon_e, \epsilon_B, k, \theta_v}$, while the source luminosity distance is at $d_L = 723.6$ Mpc, and $\eta_{c}=\Gamma_{c}\beta_{c}$ is the initial velocity of jet along its core.
-To fit our Gaussian structured jet model to GeV-TeV data of AGILE GRID and LHASSO, we constrained our afterglow parameter space with seven parameters: $E_k, n_0, \eta_c, \theta_c, \epsilon_e, \epsilon_B, \theta_v$, while keeping $ \theta_j, k$ fixed to $25^{\circ}$ and $2.5$ respectively. $\theta_{j}$ represents the outer boundary of the jet, beyond which the energy rapidly decreases.
 All the data of AGILE GRID and LHASSO is taken from \citet{foffano2024theoretical} and \citet{lhaaso2023tera}.
 We perform posterior parameter inference using the Markov Chain Monte Carlo (MCMC) technique, employing the Python package emcee\footnote{\url{https://emcee.readthedocs.io/en/stable/}} as the sampler \citep{foreman2013emcee}.
 This Bayesian approach enables us to explore the multidimensional parameter space efficiently and estimate posterior probability distributions for the model parameters given the observed GeV–TeV afterglow data.
 We adopt broad, uniform priors for all free parameters within physically motivated ranges, relevant to GRB afterglow modeling, and do not account for any systematic errors of the instruments.
 The likelihood function was defined assuming Gaussian uncertainties in the AGILE–GRID and LHAASO flux measurements \citep{foffano2024theoretical, lhaaso2023tera}.

 Initially, to fit the spectra of GRB 221009A, among the three time intervals of the SED (see Section~\ref{SEDs}), the MCMC sampling was performed over the range $T^{\star} + [100,674]$~s. $T^{\star} = T_0 + 226$~s is the reference time considered in most spectral analyses of GRB~221009A \citep{lhaaso2023tera, foffano2024theoretical, Ren_2024, abe2025grb}.
 The resulting posterior probability densities were obtained using 32 walkers in emcee, each of which was evolved for 2000 iterations to ensure convergence.
 The parameters of the best-fit model along with their associated confidence intervals ($\pm 1\sigma$) are summarized in Table~\ref{tab:afterglow_params}, and the corresponding posterior distributions are illustrated in the corner plot (Figure~\ref{fig:corner}).
 To extend the analysis to the other two SED intervals, we allow the fractional magnetic field energy $\epsilon_B$, which represents the fraction of post-shock energy transferred in magnetic fields, to evolve as a function of observer time under adiabatic expansion in the ISM, while keeping all other parameters within their $\pm 1\sigma$ credible intervals.
 This time-dependent treatment yields a consistent fit to the broadband SEDs and provides good agreement with the GeV–TeV light-curve data of GRB~221009A observed by LHAASO and AGILE–GRID.